 The factors to look out when selecting an immigration lawyer in Cambridge can be broken down into three main parts: experience, qualifications, and location.

 With a combined experience of more than 50 years, our specialists are perfectly positioned to help you with any issue you have.
 All our lawyers are experienced in every area of immigration law, including family law, UK visa law, business immigration and nationality law (including ILR and British citizenship applications).
 When choosing between the immigration lawyers in Cambridge or in any other part of the UK, look for experience in all areas of immigration law.
 This will ensure that your adviser is able to deal with anything thrown their way, and offer you advice and support which is based on previous experience of cases like yours.
 This will increase your chances of success greatly.

 Make sure that any lawyer you choose to work with has the appropriate qualifications.
 All the solicitors at the Immigration Advice Service are OISC-regulated which means that they are certified in immigration law.
 To be able to offer advice a person has to be certified through OISC or, failing that, must have passed Bar.
 It is essential that you look for an immigration solicitor in Cambridge who can provide evidence of this.

 The IAS is unique in that it is the most widespread immigration law firm in the UK.
 This means, wherever we are, you will be able to get to us.
-But even if you can’t, we still provide the same services remotely, via Skype or conference call.
+We have offices located across the country in areas such as London, Birmingham and Manchester.
+But even if you can’t make it to us, we still provide the same services remotely, via Skype or conference call.
 This means that if you are looking for immigration advice in Cambridge, there are several options for you.

 To find out more about our Cambridge immigration solicitors, and what they can offer you, call us on 0333 305 9375